Reds vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Graham Ashcraft gets the nod for the Cincinnati Reds on Saturday against Brandon Marsh and the Philadelphia Phillies.
-First pitch is at 4:10 PM ET for this third game in a four-game series.
+Brandon Marsh and the Philadelphia Phillies hit the field on Sunday at Great American Ball Park against Luis Cessa, who is starting for the Cincinnati Reds.
+First pitch is set for 1:40 PM ET for the final game of a four-game series.

-Oddsmakers list the Reds as -120 moneyline favorites, while giving the underdog Phillies +100 moneyline odds.
-The game's total is set at 9.5 runs.
+The Reds are +165 moneyline underdogs in this matchup against the favored Phillies (-200).
+The total is 9 runs for the matchup (with -120 odds to hit the over and +100 odds on the under).

 Reds vs. Phillies Odds & Info